 In Switzerland, large events are possible without restrictions on the number of visitors and the use of capacity if access is limited to people with a Covid certificate and a cantonal permission is given.

 Trade fairs and consumer shows

-Access to indoor events for people aged 16 and over is restricted to holders of a valid Covid certificate.
-Exempt from this Covid certificate requirement are small events with a maximum of 30 people (e.g. clubs) or 50 people (e.g. political events), for which, however, special requirements apply.
+Access to indoor events for people aged 16 and over is basically restricted to people who are vaccinated or recovered (2G).
+Exempt from this Covid certificate requirement are small events with a maximum of 50 people (e.g. religious or political events), for which, however, special requirements apply.

 All information about the applicable regulations in Switzerland

 In order to support the staging of events of supra-cantonal significance, in its spring session Parliament introduced a “protective umbrella” for the events industry.
 The federal government and the cantons contribute to the unmet costs of events that have to be cancelled or postponed due to the pandemic.